AK5nowman/mkdocs_helpid/readme.md

 # Summary
-Mkdocs hook to generate a redirection `Default.htm` page to made from a `cshid` to a page or section reference.
+Mkdocs hook to generate a redirection `Default.htm` page to map from a `cshid` to a page or section reference.
 Target use is to generate custom help documentation to be used with [VTScada custom help](https://www.vtscada.com/help/Content/D_Customize/Dev_CustomHelpFiles.htm)

+This is a proof of concept, has not been proven in production.

 # How To Use
 Each `helpid` needs to be an interger and globally unique.
 Last entry wins, but a warning will be issued during build.